-Pastuso is the team's second restaurant, and they're joined by chef and native Peruvian Alejandro Saravia (of Sydney's renowned Morena), and manager Ben Wood.
+Pastuso is the team's second restaurant, and they're joined by head chef Samuel Rivas (who has Peruvian and Venezuelan heritage), and manager Ben Wood.
 The group imports key ingredients such as aji peppers and black corn, keeping things authentic.

 Diners can watch the cooking process by sitting at the marble-clad grill or cevicheria.
 The former includes a huge iron cylinder (“cilindro”) for smoking skewered meats.
 The latter is dedicated to making six kinds of ceviche – raw fish cured in citrus juices.